Sepia Photo Restoration

 Flatten curled prints gently before scanning

 Old prints often curl.
 Place the print face-down on the scanner and gently lower the lid to press it flat.
 For severely curled prints, weight them under a book for a few hours first.
-Never force a brittle print flat — it may crack.
+Never force a brittle print flat.
+It may crack.

 Check the back for inscriptions

 Sepia photos often have handwritten names, dates, and studio imprints on the back.
-Scan or photograph the reverse side — this information is invaluable for identifying your ancestors and dating the photograph.
+Scan or photograph the reverse side.
+This information is invaluable for identifying your ancestors and dating the photograph.

 Pricing